 Please register to help create this historic change.
 It only takes a few moments.
 You'll need your national insurance number.

-From 4th May, new laws mean you need photo ID to vote in person.
-Under the current system, polling booth staff simply cross your name off a copy of the electoral register when you vote, making it very apparent if someone else tries to vote in your name.
-There is no evidence of any significant voter fraud.
+We all now need photo ID to vote in person, despite there being no evidence of any significant voter fraud.
 Many commentators say the Conservatives have introduced this law to make it harder for young people to vote.

 Check you have suitable photo ID.
 Older people have plenty of options.
-Younger people not. https://www.electoral-reform.org.uk/voter-id-list-gives-few-options-for-younger-voters/
+Younger people don't. https://www.electoral-reform.org.uk/voter-id-list-gives-few-options-for-younger-voters/

 Option 1: Register now to vote by post.
 This avoids the need for photo ID.
 See how below - depends whether you're in South Hams or Torbay.